Engee documentation

 Pulse width offset — lengthens or shortens the pulse

-The required pulse width, determined by the product of pulse width and pulse frequency, can be offset by the value set for Pulse width offset.
-A positive value lengthens the pulse by a fixed amount.
+The required pulse width, determined by the product of the borehole and the pulse frequency, can be shifted by the value set for the Pulse width offset parameter.
+A positive value extends the pulse by a fixed amount.
 A negative value shortens the pulse.
-This parameter, together with the Pulse delay time parameter, can be used to fine tune the switching time to minimise switching losses in some circuits.
+This parameter, together with the Pulse delay time parameter, can be used to fine-tune the switching time in order to minimize switching losses in some circuits.

 Dependencies

-Minimum pulse width based on the internal clock or set by software to protect the controlled device.
-The set value must be greater than or equal to zero.
+The minimum pulse length based on the internal clock generator or set programmatically to protect the controlled device.
+The specified value must be greater than or equal to zero.

 Dependencies